- There Should Be an Estate Tax

 - The estate tax should be eliminated.

-- Estate tax in the United States: Should the estate tax be permanently repealed?50% say NO
+- Estate tax in the United States: Should the estate tax be permanently repealed?60% say YES

 - Estate tax in the United States: Would eliminating estate tax reduce charitable giving?67% say NO

-- Estate tax in the United States: Would banning the estate tax be economically responsible?100% say NO
+- Estate tax in the United States: Is the estate tax unfair to the wealthy?60% say NO